Nasreddin (crater)

 Nasreddin is a crater on Pluto's largest moon, Charon.
 The crater was first observed by NASA's New Horizons space probe on its flyby of Pluto in 2015.
 The name was chosen as a reference to Nasreddin, the hero of humorous folktales told throughout the Middle East, Southern Europe, and parts of Asia.
+The name was officially approved by the International Astronomical Union (IAU) on 11 April 2018.

 The location of Nasreddin crater is in the northern Pluto-facing hemisphere of Charon, north of Mandjet Chasma in a region informally called Oz Terra.
-The crater has bright bluish rays, which have exposed both ammonia ice and water ice.
+The crater has bright bluish rays, indicative of fresher crust material composed of water and ammonia ices.